rabbitmq/rabbitmq-server-boshrelease/README.md

 You need to install [bosh CLI](https://bosh.io/docs/bosh-cli.html) first.

 Credentials for the director are stored in lastpass.
-To retrieve them you can use `lpass ls | grep bosh-env-tarantino` to get credentials ID and `lpass show <ID>` to get credentials.
+To retrieve them you can use [lastpass CLI](https://github.com/lastpass/lastpass-cli).

+To get credentials ID: `lpass ls | grep bosh-env-tarantino`

+To get credentials from id: `lpass show <ID>`

 To target the director: